dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/feature-spec.md

 Overall this document does not need to be super extensive, it should cover the features and be a compelling story about your product, but it doesn’t need to be a million pages.

+* GitHub repository URL to wiki page you created that includes:
   * Feature Spec as wiki page in your GitHub repo:
     * A list of features, for example:
       * logins
       * profile with name, birthday
       * feed view
       * calculating summary graphs of activity
       (please do not make this exhaustive.
 No need to talk about which buttons are available on each page — just which general action a user would take on that page)
-* At least 3 short AND fun user stories - can be on wiki or linked to on wiki but hosted on [userforge.com](http://userforge.com).
+  * At least 3 short AND fun user stories - can be on wiki *or* linked to on wiki but hosted on [userforge.com](http://userforge.com).